singhkpratham/geocompr/05-geometry-operations.md

 ```

 We will use `crop()` from the **raster** package to crop the `srtm` raster.
-`crop()` reduces the rectangular extent of the object passed to its first argument based on the extent of the object passed to its second argument, as demonstrated in the command below (which generates Figure \@ref(fig:cropmask):B --- note the smaller extent of the raster background):
+`crop()` reduces the rectangular extent of the object passed to its first argument based on the extent of the object passed to its second argument, as demonstrated in the command below (which generates Figure \@ref(fig:cropmask)(B) --- note the smaller extent of the raster background):

 ```r